 His tone makes it clear that this wasn’t a suggestion.
 We turn left into a soberly decorated corridor, and then right into an antechamber.
 There are no windows here, only an empty desk and a few chairs.
 A single large door leads further in, and on each side stands a sentinel.

 And here the veneer of civilization falls off and the iron fist beneath the velvet glove is revealed.
 The pair are a battle Lord and Lady without a doubt.
-They are clad in a twin set of Dvergur-made enchanted armor that would cause Loth to whistle in admiration and hold pole weapons the color of the void.
+They held pole weapons the color of the void and were clad in a twin set of Dvergur-made enchanted armor that would cause Loth to whistle in admiration.
 I realize that there is enough might in this room to depopulate a small city and repress a shiver.
 The sheer pressure of so many crushing auras in such an enclosed space strikes me with a claustrophobia that has nothing to do with the lack of exits.
 Despite their fearful appearance, they open the door in silence and let us through without pause.

 This is it.